noaman/agentX/README.md

 - You can add more tools in mcp/tools folder as per the sample provided
 - You can define the tool in server.py in /mcp/server.py and it will start listing in the agent builder interface.

+> ⚠️ **IMPORTANT SETUP STEP**

+**You must rename all files with `"example"` in their filenames.**
+For example:

+- constants.example.py ➡️ constants.py
+- mcp_config_example.json ➡️ mcp_config.json

+🚨 **The platform will NOT work until this step is completed.**
+Make sure to do this before running or deploying Agent X.